garybgenett/garybgenett.net/.public/resume/resume-cover.md

 Over the course of my professional history, I have achieved the following career highlights:

-  * As a part of a $40M integration program, pioneered a centralized documentation management system and ongoing maintenance processes aimed at helping Alaska Airlines become the first airline to succeed in pulling off FCC certification of full M&E system alignment post-merger with Virgin America.
+  * As a part of a $40M integration program, pioneered a centralized documentation management system and ongoing maintenance processes aimed at helping Alaska Airlines become the first airline to succeed in pulling off FCC certification of full M&E system alignment post-merger with Virgin America
-    * **Strengthened controls and overall quality of outcomes by creating and implementing best practices to ensure smooth transition to cloud-based DevOps model at Alaska Airlines as part of a $40M integration program to become the first airline to succeed in pulling off FCC certification of full M&E system alignment post-merger with Virgin America.**
+    * **Strengthened controls and overall quality of outcomes by creating and implementing best practices to ensure smooth transition to cloud-based DevOps model at Alaska Airlines as part of a $40M integration program to become the first airline to succeed in pulling off FCC certification of full M&E system alignment post-merger with Virgin America**
-  * Built an integral new cloud/orchestration team at F5 Networks, establishing and bringing to market a new vision for automation, integrating all existing technologies into a unified suite across 5 disparate teams with different knowledge domains, technology areas and development models.
+  * Built an integral new cloud/orchestration team at F5 Networks, establishing and bringing to market a new vision for automation, integrating all existing technologies into a unified suite across 5 disparate teams with different knowledge domains, technology areas and development models
-  * Drove the successful milestone release of 5 innovative technologies and deep product rewrite at F5 Networks.
+  * Drove the successful milestone release of 5 innovative technologies and deep product rewrite at F5 Networks
-    * **Steered the internal homegrown heuristics tool to pre-analyze customer diagnostic files for the F5 Networks support team through initial stages to customer-facing product.**
+    * **Steered the internal homegrown heuristics tool to pre-analyze customer diagnostic files for the F5 Networks support team through initial stages to customer-facing product**
-    * **Pioneered detailed integration guide and training to aid 3rd party development for Microsoft as a F5 Networks technology leader.**
+    * **Pioneered detailed integration guide and training to aid 3rd party development for Microsoft as a F5 Networks technology leader**
-    * **Initiated and directed 2 successful production deployments of revolutionary F5 Networks chassis architecture for Xbox Live.**
+    * **Initiated and directed 2 successful production deployments of revolutionary F5 Networks chassis architecture for Xbox Live**

 In me, **[COMPANY]** will gain a diligent, goal-oriented professional with the agility, dedication, and focus required to successfully fill the role of **[POSITION]**.
 As such, I would welcome the opportunity to meet in person and discuss this opening in detail.

 Thank you for your consideration.
-I look forward to hearing from you!
+I look forward to hearing from you.

 Sincerely,